solid/solid-spec/acl-inheritance.md

 - It can have private subfolders within shared folders

 #### Cons
-- Users may lose access to his resource by creating an ACL file that does not contain themselves.
+- Users may lose access to their resource by creating an ACL file that does not contain themselves.
 - Changing permissions recursively to a folder will require changing permission on each subfolder's ACL